FedRAMP/docs/tools/site/content/rev5/playbook/csp/continuous-monitoring/annual-assessment.md

 The CSP and assessor brief the agency customers (AOs and/or their representatives) on the assessment plan, scope and schedule.
 If multiple agencies are leveraging the CSO, schedule the briefing during the monthly collaborative ConMon meeting.

+!!! tip "Agency Review"

-_\*NOTE:_ Some agencies may want to review the SAP and supporting documentation (e.g., controls section worksheet), so be sure to make these documents available via the secure repository.
+    Some agencies may want to review the SAP and supporting documentation (e.g., controls section worksheet), so be sure to make these documents available via the secure repository.

 ### Conduct the Security Assessment and Develop SAR